queite/trybewallet/README.md

 Project developed in the Front-end Module at the [Trybe](https://www.betrybe.com/) course.

-This project develops expenses control with currency converter.
+This project develops an expenses control with currency converter.

 The user should be able to:
   * Add, remove and edit expenses.